-We are a theatre situated in the heart of Bolton and believe in reaching out to all of the communities that surround us, and we strive to bring wonderful theatrical experiences to the people of Bolton and beyond.
+We are a theatre situated in the heart of Bolton and aim to be bold, adventurous and popular, making theatre of the highest quality and to be a brilliant creative home for the people of Bolton and beyond.

 Off our stages, we help nurture and develop stories of others.
 Through our work in the communities from our storytelling sessions for under 5s to our drama group for over 50s we believe everyone should have the opportunity to be creative.

-At nearly 50 years old we were the first theatre to be built in the North West since World War One.
+At just over 50 years old we were the first theatre to be built in the North West since World War One.
 Beginning as the brainchild of a university lecturer and a group of students to build a theatre for the people of Bolton, the Octagon was going to be a little bit different from the usual.

 "There was a sense of enormous achievement and a feeling that anything was possible, which was typical of the late 60s.
 The feeling behind the Octagon was to get everyone interested in the theatre."

 With amazing support from the local government, and the people of Bolton who helped raise funds brick by brick, our building was officially opened on 27 November 1967 by HRH Princess Margaret and we opened our doors for the very first time to begin our long journey of telling wonderful stories to the people of Bolton and beyond.